great-expectations/great_expectations/CONTRIBUTING.md

 Most contributions do not require new integration tests, unless they change the Great Expectations CLI.

 Great Expectations code is not tested against all SQL database types.
-Continuous Integration (CI) testing for SQL is limited to PostgreSQL, SQLite, MSSQL, and BigQuery.
+Continuous Integration (CI) testing for SQL is limited to PostgreSQL, SQLite, MS SQL, and BigQuery.

 ### Unit testing